Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 Because creating these reverse-lookup tables is a time-consuming process, it is one of the first items I am added to my Project Work Backlog.
 In the meantime, my web application will have the "flaw" of allowing Pokémon to learn moves and possess abilities that they otherwise shouldn't.

 ## Building the Database
 I will use T-SQL and Microsoft SQL Server to build the primary database for this project.
-The folder "04.
-SQL Solution and Queries" contains all of the queries I have written to build the database (so far).
+The folder [04.
+SQL Solution and Queries](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/tree/master/04.%20SQLSolution%20and%20Queries) contains all of the queries I have written to build the database (so far).

 ## Website Wire Frames
 Below are a few of the wire frame designs I have made for the application's website.
 These are not all of the pages I have designed, nor are they final designs.
 I used [https://pencil.evolus.vn/](https://pencil.evolus.vn/) to create the wire frames.
 I also included a diagram that I sketched in OneNote.
+The full

 ![Content Hub](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/05.%20Website%20Wire%20Frame%20Diagrams/ContentHubPage%20%2823FEB2020%29.jpg)